scg-unibe-ch/ese2019-team9/README.md

 # ESE-Project 2019
 Welcome to our Project for the course 'ESE: Introduction to Software Engineering (Einführung in SE)'.
 Below you will find all information you need to get started.

+You find a working state of our project on [themoln.herokuapp.com](http://themoln.herokuapp.com), where we upload the most recent, functional version of our project.

+*Please note that the website can take a long time to load on first access.
+This is because the server automatically shuts down when noone accesses the site for a longer period of time.*

 ## Documentation folder
 [Link to the documentations folder][DocumentationFolder]